Effects of squared four-fermion operators of the Standard Model Effective Field Theory on meson mixing: Introduction

-This paper is organized as follows: in Sec.~\ref{sec:effective_operators} we briefly discuss the basis of operators needed in SM calculations of meson mixing at the leading order, and extend the discussion to SMEFT; in Sec.~\ref{sec:large_Yukawa_contributions} we specify our discussion in SMEFT to cases proportional to Yukawa couplings relatively large compared to the Yukawas of external fermion fields; in Sec.~\ref{sec:phenomenology_tops_loops} we discuss phenomenological implications when tops in loops are considered, and then conclude.
-Apps.~\ref{sec:AD_tensors} and \ref{sec:sensitivity_NP} contain respectively the expressions of the RG equations, and a discussion of the sensitivity of meson mixing observables to NP.
+This paper is organized as follows: in Sec.~\ref{sec:effective_operators} we briefly discuss the basis of operators needed in SM calculations of meson mixing at the leading order, and extend the discussion to SMEFT; in Sec.~\ref{sec:large_Yukawa_contributions} we specify our discussion in SMEFT to cases proportional to Yukawa couplings relatively large compared to the Yukawas of external fermion fields; in Sec.~\ref{sec:phenomenology_tops_loops} we discuss phenomenological implications when top-quarks in loops are considered, and then conclude.
+Apps.~\ref{sec:AD_tensors} and \ref{sec:sensitivity_NP} contain respectively the explicit expressions of the anomalous dimensions appearing in the RG equations, and a discussion of the sensitivity of meson mixing observables to NP.